Young Black women aged 18-30 were invited to join an exciting new hybrid programme for budding archivists and curators.

 About Women Speak Volumes Between Generations

-Women Speak Volumes Between Generations is a new hybrid project that aims to amplify the neglected contributions of pioneering older Black women creatives and inspire the next generation to develop their own community archives.
+Women Speak Volumes Between Generations was a new hybrid project that aimed to amplify the neglected contributions of pioneering older Black women creatives and inspire the next generation to develop their own community archives.

 Despite comprising 50% of the population, women only occupy around 0.5% of recorded history.
 And when it comes to Black British women, it’s significantly less.

-To alter this inequality, we have up to 10 places for young Black women (aged 18-30) to be part of the new Women Speak Volumes Between Generations skills programme.
-Participants will gain experience in the arts, publishing, heritage, digitising archives, curation, event management, interviewing and filming.
+To alter this inequality, we had 10 places for young Black women (aged 18-30) to be part of a new Women Speak Volumes Between Generations skills programme.
+Participants gained experience in the arts, publishing, heritage, digitising archives, curation, event management, interviewing and filming.

-Women Speak Volumes Between Generations is a flexible programme, spread out over eight months, from January 2025, where participants will have the chance to:
+Women Speak Volumes Between Generations was a flexible programme, spread out over eight months, from January 2025, where participants had the chance to:

 1. Attend eight, two-hour archive workshops on topics such as storytelling, capturing oral histories, digital archiving, managing images, copyright and licensing.